 To start, cream the brown sugar together with an egg and butter.
 This adds air to the butter, which makes a light and fluffy cake batter.

-Next, add the dry ingredients, including flour, spices, and baking powder to leaven the dough.
+Next, add the dry ingredients, including flour, spices, and baking soda to leaven the dough.
 Finally, fold in the apple and walnut pieces and a bit of warm water to loosen the batter up a bit for easier mixing.

 Transfer the batter to a prepared baking dish and bake until the cake is fully set and a beautiful golden brown.
 Let it cool slightly, sprinkle with powdered sugar and there you have it!